Quick Legal Facts

 The issue of concealment is almost always a question to be answered by a jury.
 This includes “pocket clip carry.”
 The test in Missouri is whether the weapon is discernible by ordinary observation.
 State v Raff-Covington 410 S.W.
 3d 268 (2013).
 The opinion provides additional guidance in State v Bateman 526 S.W.
 3d 357 (2017).

 Missouri law 571.030 Unlawful use of weapons, exceptions, penalties provides:

 A person commits the offense of unlawful use of weapons, except as otherwise provided by sections 571.101 to 571.121, if he or she knowingly:

 (1) Carries concealed upon or about his or her person a knife, a firearm, a blackjack or any other weapon readily capable of lethal use into any area where firearms are restricted under section 571.107;

-A “knife,” per the 571.010 (12) definition (see above) may not be carried concealed in any area where firearms are restricted.
+A “knife,” per the 571.010 (12) definition (see above), may not be carried concealed in any area where firearms are restricted.
 571.107.
-Permit does not authorize concealed firearms, where-penalty for violation lists 17 locations.
+A permit does not authorize concealed firearms, where-penalty for violation lists 17 locations.
 We have condensed the lists as follows:

 (1) Any police, sheriff, or highway patrol office or station without the consent of the chief law enforcement officer in charge of that office or station. . .